aws-samples/aws-ai-ml-workshop-kr/contribution/anhyobin/README.md

 - [Conclusion](#conclusion)

 ## Introduction
-In this lab, you will analyze game data which randomly generated on AWS.
-Through this lab, you will collect data in real-time, process it, and then perform analyze it on AWS.
-Further, you will identify abnormal player behavior through machine learning.
+In this lab, you will analyze randomly generated game data on AWS.
+Through this lab, you will collect data in real-time, process it, and then analyze it on AWS.
+Furthermore, you will be able to identify abnormal player behaviors through machine learning.

 ### Architecture
 <div align="center">